-About 8km west of central Lhasa is the Drepung Monastery, once world's largest monastery with about 10,000 monks.
-This day's sightseeing begins with these white monastic buildings piled up on the hillside.
+Morning, you’ll visit Drepung Monastery, once world's largest monastery with about 10,000 monks.
 Walking up to the hill is a pleasant thing, an easy break from the solemn ambience inside the halls and chapels.
 At the plat roof of hillside, you can have very good views of the whole Lhasa city and the distant mountains.
-Drepung is one of Lhasa's two great Gelugpa monasteries, the other is Sera Monastery.
-Around 5km north of central Lhasa, Sera may not be as grandiose as Drepung, but is more serene surrounded by many small temples.
-The 'Buddhism Scriptures Debating' in Sera is very famous.
+In the afternoon, you’ll have a chance to witness the famous 'Buddhism Scriptures Debating' session at Sera Monastery.
+Overnight in Lhasa.

 The drive from Lhasa to Tsurphu Monastery takes about 2-3 hours, and the altitude will increase up to 4300m.
 Tsurphu Monastery is an 800-year-old monastery in central Tibet, and is the seat of the Karmpa branch of the Kagyupa order of Tibetan Buddhism.
 Tsurphu has an annual festival around the time of the Saga Dawa festival, on 9th, 10th and 11th days of the fourth Tibetan month (around May).
 Today you will relax acclimatizing further and visiting this Tsurphu Monastery.
 Overnight at local guesthouse.